 But Iterative development makes it hard to pinpoint the date of product deployment: the more issues developers come across, the more time and cycles they need to work on them.
 That may result in unexpected expenses.

-The process of developing any software will fall apart if it’s not monitored and controlled.
+The process of software development and software reengineering will fall apart if it’s not monitored and controlled.
 There must be a certain succession of steps, which requires constant communication and evaluation of each decision.

 For more or less straightforward projects, Waterfall is the best.
 It is easy to understand, has fixed time scales and requirements, and should not incur any unexpected expenses.
 The downside is that it is not flexible and is hard to apply to large-scale projects.